 Academic Council The highest academic authority in the university responsible for maintenance of standards of instruction, education and examination.
 Academic Program Also called Study Program.
-Please see below the entry at Study Program Accreditation The process by which a government or private agency evaluates the quality of a higher education institution as a whole or a specific study program in order to formally recognize it as having met certain predetermined minimal criteria or standards.
+Please see below the entry at Study Program Accreditation The process by which a government or private agency evaluates the quality of a higher education institution as a whole or a specific study program in order to formally recognize it as having met certain pre-determined minimal criteria or standards.
 Additional Financing Schedule This refers to the additional funding provided to HEQEP by IDA and GoB.
 Assessment The process of systematic gathering, quantifying, and using of information in view of judging the instructional effectiveness and the curricular adequacy of a higher education institution as a whole or academic program.
 Assessment is necessary in order to validate a formal accreditation decision, but it does not necessarily lead to an accreditation outcome.
 It also means a technically designed process for evaluating student learning outcomes and for improving student learning and development as well as teaching effectiveness.
 Audit The process of reviewing an institution or a study program by external peers that is primarily focused on its accountability, and determining if the stated goals and objectives in terms of curriculum, teachers, infrastructure, etc., are met.
 Best Practice A method or an innovative process involving a range of safe and reasonable practices resulting in the improved performance of a higher education institution or an academic program, usually recognized as 'best" by other peer institutions.
 A best practice does not necessarily represent an absolute, ultimate example or pattern, its application assures the improved performance of a higher education institution or program; rather it identifies the best approach to a specific situation, as institutions and programs vary greatly in compositions and scope.
 Benchmarking A standardized method for collecting and reporting critical operational data in a way that enables relevant comparisons among the performances of different institutions or programs, usually with a view of establishing good practices, diagnosing problems in performance, and identifying areas of strength.
 It gives the institution or the program the external references and the best practices on which to base its evaluation and to design its working processes.

-Culture of Evidence As it relates to institutional quality culture, the culture of evidence is a mindset acquired in a higher education institution and based on clear ethical values, principles, and rules, which consists of the self- assessment of its learning outcomes, engaging the teaching staff and the academic administration in a thoughtful, regular collection, selection, and use of relevant institutional performance indicators, in order to inform and prove, whenever and to whomever necessary, that it is doing well in specific areas, e.g., institutional planning, decision making, quality, etc., and for the purpose of improving its learning and teaching outcomes.
-The "culture of evidence" is the empirical basis for the quality culture of a higher education institution.
-Consultative Committee Consultative Committee is not a decision making body of the university but acts as an advisory committee such as the International Advisory Council, Staff-Student Committee and Industrial Advisory Board.
-Deliberative Committee A decision making committee of the university such as the Syndicate, Examination Board and Academic Committees.
-Department Department means an academic unit in a university that offers study and research programs that lead to awards of degrees/diploma by the university.
+- Culture of Evidence As it relates to institutional quality culture, the culture of evidence is a mindset acquired in a higher education institution and based on clear ethical values, principles, and rules, which consists of the self-assessment of its learning outcomes, engaging the teaching staff and the academic administration in a thoughtful, regular collection, selection, and use of relevant institutional performance indicators, in order to inform and prove, whenever and to whomever necessary, that it is doing well in specific areas, e.g., institutional planning, decision making, quality, etc., and for the purpose of improving its learning and teaching outcomes.
+The "culture of evidence" is the empirical basis for the quality culture of a higher education institution. - Consultative Committee Consultative Committee is not a decision making body of the university but acts as an advisory committee such as the International Advisory Council, Staff-Student Committee and Industrial Advisory Board. - Deliberative Committee A decision making committee of the university such as the Syndicate, Examination Board and Academic Committees. - Department Department means an academic unit in a university that offers study and research programs that lead to awards of degrees/diploma by the university.
 It may also refer to a non-academic unit such as IT Center, Bursary and Department of Student Affairs.

 Designer The body designing the procedure.

 Documented Procedure Procedures that are represented in a written form.
-Faculty An academic entity which includes departments, centers, institutes, academies and other such academic bodies, such as School of Pharmacy or Center for Business Management Studies.
-HEI Higher Education Institution or University National Qualifications Framework (NQF) Generally, a NQF is designed to provide nationally recognized and homogeneous standards and qualifications, as well as recognition for all learning of knowledge and competencies and a basis for further review, articulation and development of existing and impending qualifications.
-Also, among other purposes, it should facilitate curricular change and allow for the improvement of access and social inclusion, as well as the integration of changing societal needs.
-A NQF is primarily developed by the National Quality Assurance and Accreditation Council through a medium-term process of policy development and public consultation.
-Outcomes Anticipated or achieved results of programs or the accomplishment of institutional objectives, as demonstrated by a wide range of indicators, such as, student knowledge, cognitive skills and attitudes.
-Outcomes are direct results of the instructional program, planned in terms of learner growth in all areas.
-Performance Indicators ( PIs ) A range of statistical parameters representing a measure of the extent to which a higher education institution or a study program is performing in a certain quality dimension.
-They allow HEIs to benchmark their own performances or allow comparison among HEIs.
-Common examples of PIs are, number of admission seekers/applications per seat/place, entry scores of candidates, research grants and contracts gained, research articles or studies published, teacher/student ratio, institutions incomes and expenditures, institution's or department's equipment/furniture, etc. Procedure Procedure is a set of sequentially arranged actions to be followed in solving a problem or accomplishing a particular task.
-It includes policies, regulations, processes, systems and rules that fall within the purview of a QA body such as Student Regulations and Registration Process.
-Procedure Owner The authority that manages the implementation of a procedure.
-For example the procedure owner of an Assessment Appeal Process is the Examination Department.
-Quality Assurance Committee (QAC) The committee set up by the university authority for institutional oversight of IQAC.
-Quality Culture It refers to a set of shared, accepted, and integrated patterns of quality to be found in the organizational cultures and the management systems of institutions.
-Awareness of and commitment to the quality of higher education, in conjunction with a solid culture of evidence and with the efficient management of this quality (through quality assurance procedures) are the ingredients of a quality culture.
-Qualification Any higher education award, i.e., degree, diploma or other type of formal certification, issued by a competent authority attesting to the successful completion of a course program.
-It covers a wide variety of higher education awards at different levels and across countries, e.g., Bachelor's and Master's Degree, the Doctorate, Baccalaureate etc. A qualification is important in terms of what it signifies: competencies and range of knowledge and skills.
-Qualifications Framework A comprehensive policy framework defining all nationally recognized qualifications in higher education in terms of work load, level, quality, learning outcomes and profiles.
-It should be designed to be comprehensible through the use of specific descriptions for each qualification covering both its breadth (competencies associated with learning outcomes) and its depth (level).
-It is structured horizontally in order to cover all qualifications awarded in a system, and, vertically, by level.
-Its purpose is to facilitate: (i) curriculum development and design of study programs; (ii) student and graduate mobility; and (iii) recognition of periods of study and credentials Quality Assurance A system that supports performance according to established criteria or standards.
-Quality Assurance Proposal (QAP) Proposal submitted by the university in a prescribed format for establishing the IQAC.
-Self-Assessment The process of self-assessment consists of the systematic collection of administrative data, the questioning of students and teachers, and the holding of moderated interviews with teachers and students, resulting in a self-assessment report.
-Self-assessment is a collective institutional reflection and an opportunity for quality enhancement.
-The resulting

-SA report further serves to provide information to external peer reviewers who validate the self-assessment conducted by the institution after undertaking a thorough audit.

-Stakeholders A person or a group of person that has an interest or concern in the activities of the university.

-Standards Statements regarding an expected level of requirements and conditions against which quality is assessed or that must be attained by higher education institutions and their programs in order for them to be accredited or certified.
-The term standard means both a fixed criteria against which an outcome can be matched, and a level of attainment.

-- Study Program A core modular component of higher education including all the activities, i.e., design, organization, management, as well as the process of teaching, learning and research, carried out in a certain field and leading to an academic qualification.
-Study programs are established by higher education institutions and may differ by level of academic qualification, e.g., Diploma, Bachelor, Master, Doctorate, Baccalaureate, etc., study mode, e.g., full-time, part-time, distance learning, etc., and field of knowledge specialization, in accordance with academic and professional division of labor.
-A study program is accomplished through; (i) a curriculum, including all disciplines leading to an academic qualification, distributed by year of study, their weight being expressed in type of study credits; (ii) syllabuses or course programs, containing a description of the teaching and learning themes and practices associated with teaching, learning and evaluation; (iii) the organizational chart of students and teaching staff covering the period of implementation of study program; (iv) the system of academic quality assurance for all activities necessary for the completion of the study program. - Strategic Plan A plan that puts in place the targeted achievements of objectives within a marked timeline.
-It is a road map which contains broadly defined goals and objectives that are represented in a sequence of steps for achieving the desired future. - SyndicateThe highest executive authority in the public and private universities.Syndicate is used as a generic term in this document that also means the Regent Board in newly established public universities.

-Syndicate BriefProposal of a procedure (new or significantly revised) for the endorsement of the Syndicate.

-Undocumented Procedure Procedures that are practiced but not represented in a written form.